gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 // @internal (undocumented)
 export function isInsightDraggableListItem(item: any): item is InsightDraggableListItem;

 // @internal (undocumented)
+export function isInsightPlaceholderDraggableItem(item: any): item is InsightPlaceholderDraggableItem;

+// @internal (undocumented)
 export function isKpiPlaceholderDraggableItem(item: any): item is KpiPlaceholderDraggableItem;